Activities in Manhattan

 Times Square at Christmas

 If there's one time of year when Times Square becomes the centre of things, it's Christmas (which is one of the best times to visit New York).
 The square begins to heat up with huge crowds on the night of the famous Black Friday (the last Friday of every November) and that kicks off the Christmas shopping season.
-In addition, a few days before Christmas Eve, the "Santa Convention" is held: a parade with thousands of "Father Christmases" in costume.
+In addition, days before Christmas Eve, the "Santa Convention" is held: a parade with thousands of "Father Christmases" in costume.

 Why I like Times Square